1. Home: Explore careers

 To work as a secondary school music teacher, you could train to teach music as a single subject or combine it with teaching another subject.

-To teach in a music college, conservatoire or university you may also need to gain a postgraduate music qualification, have a recognised profile as a performer and have teaching experience.
+In a music college, conservatoire or university, you may also need a postgraduate music qualification, have a recognised profile as a performer and have teaching experience.

 When you apply for a music degree or postgraduate course, you'll usually be asked to attend an audition.
 You may be expected to have at least Grade 6 on a main instrument.